dafrina/ezform/readme.md

 - getHelperText: (fieldName: string) => string
 - formatMessage?: (messageKey: string) => string;

 Now lets get to the interesting part!
-We can now build our form however we like it, without wrapper components or any other setup but the useForm hook.
+We can now build our form however we like it, without wrapper components or any other setup but the useForm hook and form components.

+> Please note: the examples shown use @ezform/mui form components.
+[Click here](https://github.com/dafrina/ezform-mui) to use ezform with the Material UI form components.

 ````
 <FieldText id="firstName" name="firstName" form={ezform} validator={requiredValidator} label="Please enter your first name" />